davidben/C2SP/tlog-mirror.md

 and a consistency proof to the actual witness position... more likely we'd ask for a 409 Conflict, but then you might never be able to get in sync if the witness position updates too fast.

+A push-based endpoint design could either subsume the `add-checkpoint` endpoint, or be done in two separate HTTP requests, one to update the witness position and another to stream data.